 The Most Popular Project Management Platforms

 The most popular project management platforms are those that have many different inter-departmental use cases.
-In addition to project management, these tools also help to manage HR departments, IT projects, sales teams, and more.
+In addition to project management, these tools also help to manage HR departments with all their challenges, IT projects, sales teams, and more.

 In addition to the features mentioned above, team leaders also look for platforms with multiple board-based view options, including: